Windmill Software Ltd

 0.004 ABS K2: -1.0000

 Windmill doesn't just store the entire message, superfluous characters and all.
 It extracts the relevant data from each message, directing each data item to a channel: latitude readings to one channel, longitude to another and so on.
+This is called Parsing the Message.
 Each data item can be up to 20 characters long.
 There is often no need to collect the units of the reading.
 You can use the SeupIML program to specify the units of each channel.

 It's not only message formats that vary.
 Some instruments need a command prompt from Windmill before they will send data, others initiate data transfer themselves - often regularly sending data.
 In this case the message can be considered as a continuous stream of data that has a recurring pattern.

-To set up parsing instructions use the Windmill ConfIML software and select the LabIML driver.
-Go to the Channels settings.
+To set up parsing instructions use the Windmill ComDebug software and click the Parse button.

 3. Ignoring a number of characters in the message string.

 Once you've located the data you need to extract it.
-There are two ways to do this:
+There are several ways to do this, the two most commonly used are:

 2. Extract the next so many characters.

-Extract until means that LabIML will extract values until it finds any one of the characters specified.
-The next command in the parse string then acts ON THIS character.
+Extract until means COMIML or ComDebug will extract values until it finds any one of the characters specified.
+The next command then acts ON this character: it will not be extracted.

 Using the GPS receiver as an example again